Women in Executive Leadership Program

 Business strategy is a commitment to a set of coherent, mutually reinforcing plans aimed at attaining a specific goal.
 Great strategies promote alignment among various groups within an organization; clarify objectives and priorities, and help focus efforts around them.
 Many leaders fail to incorporate innovation into business strategy and planning.
 This session will focus on the importance of innovation and including planning into overall strategy.

 Economic literacy gives leaders a better foundation from which to make decisions that will affect them as consumers, workers, producers, investors, and as citizens.
 Economic literacy also provides the tools for understanding one’s economic world and how to interpret events that will either directly or indirectly affect oneself and one’s businesses.
 This session will cover both macro and micro economics in order for participants to understand how outside pressures will affect business decisions and leadership challenges.
-Additionally, major concepts in accounting and finance will be discussed.
 This session will explore core concepts that all leaders must understand for key decision-making within their organizations.

 The entrepreneurial spirit is important whether you want to start your own business, or simply take your business unit to the next level.
 This session will encourage participants to be entrepreneurial leaders that find sustainable solutions to economic and social problems.
 The session will include a panel of successful female entrepreneurs who will share some of their pitfalls and how they were able to overcome obstacles to achieve success.